How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 How to Export Squarespace to HTML — Beyond XML Export (2026)

-When people search for Squarespace export options, they usually find one answer: you can export your content as XML.
-But XML only includes blog posts and basic page text.
+When site owners search for Squarespace export options, they are usually met with a frustrating answer: you can only export your content as a WordPress-formatted XML file.
+But an XML file only includes blog posts and basic page text.
 It does not include your design, CSS, images, navigation, or any of the visual elements that make your site look the way it does.

 If you want to export a Squarespace website with its full design intact, you need a different approach.
-This guide shows you how to export Squarespace to HTML and take your entire front-end with you.
+This guide shows you exactly how to export Squarespace to HTML so you can take your entire front-end with you, host it anywhere, and escape recurring subscription fees.

 What Squarespace Actually Exports (and What It Doesn't)

-Squarespace has a built-in export feature under Settings > Advanced > Import/Export.
-Here is what it includes:
+Squarespace has a built-in export feature located under Settings > Advanced > Import/Export.
+However, it is severely limited.

 • Blog posts (text content only)